tute/parrot/README.md

 * By default it calls to_s on commenter name.
 You may want to alias it to name for example, so it doesn't show the Ruby "ugly" object.

+# To-do

+* How to reopen parrot's subclasses from parent applications?